Trail YAML v2 Syntax¶

 - File is a mapping — simpler than a list when there’s one of each section

-- Clear semantic boundary: step is source of truth, recording is ephemeral cache
+- Clear semantic boundary: objective is source of truth, tools is ephemeral cache — hierarchy communicates the relationship

-- setup and trail share the same authoring model (mixed step and tools)
+- setup and trail share the same authoring model (lists of objectives)

 - Structured variable support via memory